Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Discussion

 One limitation is a consistent practice of other inpainting methods in the preprocessing step.
-Most preprocessing ignores the fact that the image has to be converted into a float before normalisation and inverse-normalisation on the output image, which contributes to the colour variation experienced by most researchers that leads to expensive post-processing.
+Most preprocessing ignores the fact that the image has to be converted into normalised floating points representations and an inverse-normalisation on the output image, which contributes to the colour discrepancies on the output image, that leads to expensive post-processing.
 We have been able to solve this using S-WGAN with a new combination of the loss function that preserves colour and image detail.

-\section{CONCLUSION AND FUTURE WORK}
+\section{\uppercase{CONCLUSION AND FUTURE WORK}}

-In this paper, we propose a Symmetric Skip Connection Wasserstein Generative Adversarial Network (S-WGAN).
-Our network can generate images, which are semantically visually plausible with preserved realism of facial features.
-We achieved this with two key contributions that widen the receptive field in each block to capture more information and forward to the corresponding deconvolutional blocks.
-Besides, we introduced a new loss function based on feature space combined with $\boldsymbol\ell_{1}$ loss.
-Our network was able to attain a state-of-the-art performance and generated high-resolution images from input covered with arbitrary binary mask shape.
-The proposed network has shown the effectiveness of skip connections with dilated convolutions as a capture and refining mechanism of contextual information combined with Wasserstein GAN.
+In this paper, we propose S-WGAN.
+Our network can generate images, which are semantically and visually plausible with preserved realism of facial features.
+We achieved this with a network structure that can widen the receptive field in each block to capture more information and forward to the corresponding deconvolutional blocks.
+Additionally, we introduced a new combined loss function based on luminance and feature space combined with Wasserstein loss.
+Our network was able to generate high-resolution images from input covered with arbitrary binary mask shape and achieve a better performance compared to the state-of-the-art methods.
+The proposed network has shown the effectiveness of skip connections with dilated convolutions as a capture and refining mechanism of contextual information combined with WGAN.
 For future work, we aim to extend our model to inpaint coarse and fine wrinkles extracted from wrinkle detectors \cite{yap2018automated} with preserved realism.